 Problems After Ear Syringing

 Ear syringing is a common procedure to remove ear wax, but it can also cause some problems.
-According to the search results, some of the common problems after ear syringing are:
+According to the search results, some of the common problems after ear syringing are listed below.

 Infection: Syringing removes the natural protective layer of the ear canal and makes it more prone to bacteria and fungi.
 This can lead to otitis externa, which is inflammation and infection of the outer ear.